PyTorch on Aurora¶

 Current tile = 0

 By default, each tile is mapped to one PyTorch device, giving a total of 12 devices per node, as seen above.
-To map a PyTorch device to one particular GPU Device out of the 6 available on a compute node, these environmental variables should be set
+To map a PyTorch device to an entire PVC GPU out of the 6 available on a compute node, set

 1